Dmitry Tursunov: 2008–2009

 In Nottingham, Tursunov walked off the court when losing by a set and a break in a first-round doubles match after disagreeing with a line call.
 The next morning, the ATP announced that he had been thrown out of the tournament because of his actions.
 This included the singles tournament, handing second round opponent Thomas Johansson a walkover into the quarterfinals.
 At Wimbledon, Tursunov beat Nicolas Mahut and Chris Eaton, but lost to Janko Tipsarević in the third round.
 At the Indianapolis Tennis Championships, Tursunov upset top seed James Blake to make it to the final.
 He was unable to defend his title, losing to Gilles Simon in the championship match.
 At the Rogers Cup, Tursunov lost in the third round to Blake.
-He lost to eventual champion Andy Murray, also in the third round, at the Western & Southern Financial Group Masters, after earning his third victory of the year over Richard Gasquet.
+He lost to eventual champion Andy Murray, also in the third round, at the Cincinnati Masters, after earning his third victory of the year over Richard Gasquet.
 Tursunov represented Russia for the first time at the Beijing Olympics.
 He lost in the first round to top seed Roger Federer.
-At the US Open, Tursunov reached the third round by beating Eduardo Schwank and Victor Hănescu.
-He was beaten by his compatriot Nikolay Davydenko.
+At the US Open, Tursunov reached the third round by beating Eduardo Schwank and Victor Hănescu, before losing to compatriot Nikolay Davydenko.

-Tursunov then celebrated his fifth ATP title win at the Open de Moselle in Metz, beating Paul-Henri Mathieu in the final.
+Tursunov celebrated his fifth ATP title win at the Open de Moselle in Metz, beating Paul-Henri Mathieu in the final.
 He then suffered three consecutive losses at the Kremlin Cup, Madrid Masters, and St. Petersburg Open.
-At the BNP Paribas Masters he retired in his second-round match against Novak Djokovic.
+At the Indian Wells Masters, he retired in his second-round match against Novak Djokovic.
 He then won a Challenger event in Helsinki in his last tournament of the year.

-The Russian began 2009 by losing his first three matches at the Qatar Open, Medibank International, and Australian Open.
+The Russian began 2009 by losing his first three matches at the Qatar Open, Sydney International, and Australian Open.
 He then qualified for the Zagreb Indoors, but lost to Ernests Gulbis.
-He then fell in the second round of the ABN AMRO World Tennis Tournament, Open 13, and Dubai Tennis Championships, losing to Jo-Wilfried Tsonga, Feliciano López, and Igor Andreev, respectively.
-He then reached the third round of the BNP Paribas Open to Rafael Nadal and the Sony Ericsson Open to Andy Roddick.
+He then fell in the second round of Rotterdam, Marseille, and Dubai, losing to Jo-Wilfried Tsonga, Feliciano López, and Igor Andreev, respectively.
+He then lost in the third rounds of the Indian Wells to Rafael Nadal and Miami to Andy Roddick.

 He came back at the French Open, losing in the first round to Arnaud Clément.
-On grass, he reached the second round of the Gerry Weber Open, losing to Philipp Kohlschreiber, and won the Aegon International, defeating Canadian Frank Dancevic in the final, his first grass court title.
+On grass, he reached the second round of the Gerry Weber Open, losing to Philipp Kohlschreiber, and won the Eastbourne International, defeating Canadian Frank Dancevic in the final, his first grass-court title.
 He then retired in his first-round match in Wimbledon against Mischa Zverev due to an ankle injury.
 He reached the quarterfinals Indianapolis Tennis Championships, losing to Frank Dancevic.
-He then lost four consecutive matches at the LA Tennis Open, the Legg Mason Tennis Classic, the Rogers Cup, and the US Open.
+He then lost four consecutive matches at the LA Tennis Open, the Washington Open, the Rogers Cup, and the US Open.